How to Improve Your Credit Score Fast (3 Simple Tips)

 Needless to say, after the first 18 months into unemployment, our credit was shot.
 In fact, we nearly lost our home.
 Thanks to some wonderful friends and the blessing of this blog (you know that this blog is free for you to use, but we still make an income from it), we were able to keep our home.

 Fast forward to NOW!
 We have a stable income again, in fact, we’ve paid off all the remaining credit card debt, and we’ve been able to start saving!
 But our credit scores were still lower than they used to be.
 You can imagine that we’re busting at the seams as my family of 9 is starting to grow (not in numbers, but in size… these kids are getting bigger and inviting friends over!).
 We’ve been needing to move into something a little more spacious for some time.

-Want to know what I’ve learned? (disclosure: I’m no financial expert, I’m just sharing what worked for me these past few months)
+Want to know what I’ve learned? (disclosure: I’m no financial expert, I’m just sharing what worked for me in the past)

-3 Easy Ways to Raise Your Credit Score
+3 Easy Tips on How to Raise Your Credit Score

 1 – Raise Awareness

-Last fall I signed up for Credit Sesame.
-I love it!
-Not only do I get to see my credit score for FREE every single month, Credit Sesame also offers a FREE credit monitoring service.
-It’s a great way to keep an eye on your financial situation… I especially love their app!
-Right at my finger tips I can get a quick snapshot of how things are going for us (as you can see in the screenshot I took of the app on my phone —>).
+Credit Sesame is a great way to keep an eye on your financial situation and I especially love their app!
+Right at my fingertips, I can get a quick snapshot of how things are going for us (as you can see in the screenshot I took of the app on my phone —>).

 - 100% free personal finance credit and debt management tool